-- Alabama Department of Economic and Community Affairs (ADECA), which is charged with the overall planning responsibilities for traffic safety in general, including various plans (e.g., Impaired Driving, Seatbelts, Selective Enforcement, etc.) including this TSIS strategic plan: - Alabama Law Enforcement Agency (ALEA).
-This agency became operational in 2014 as an umbrella agency subsuming all of the law enforcement functions that were previously being performed throughout all state agencies.
-Two agencies that were commonly referenced individually in previous TRCC five-year plans will now be reference collectively as ALEA; these are: (1) personnel formerly of the Alabama Criminal Justice Information Center (ACJIC) will continue to be a major contributors to TSIS systems within the ALEA Information Technology Division; in the past these contributions include taking the primary role in developing the Mobile Officer's Virtual Environment (MOVE), the Uniform Crime Reporting (UCR) Local Template for Reporting and Analysis (ULTRA), the Law Enforcement Tactical System (LETS), and the Centralized Agency Management System (CAMS) all of which have been documented in detail in previous TSIS strategic plans; and (2) personnel formerly of the Alabama Department of Public Safety (DPS) will continue to responsible for the collection of violation and crash data, and is the custodian of several databases in this regard (henceforth referenced as State Trooper Division of ALEA or "State Troopers;" - Alabama Administrative Office of Courts has coordination responsibilities for all of the courts, which involves violation, adjudication, and criminal (including driver) histories; - Alabama Department of Transportation, which is responsible for building and maintaining safe roadways, and has also recently assumed responsible by federal legislation for a wide variety of countermeasures that are not roadway related;
+- Alabama Department of Economic and Community Affairs (ADECA), specifically the Law Enforcement Traffic Safety (LETS) Division which houses the Office of Highway Safety (OHS) led by the Governor's Representative for Traffic Safety is charged with the overall planning responsibilities for traffic safety in general, including various plans (e.g., Impaired Driving, Seatbelts, Selective Enforcement, etc.) including this TSIS strategic plan. - Alabama Law Enforcement Agency (ALEA).
+This agency became operational in 2014 as an umbrella agency subsuming all of the state law enforcement functions that were previously being performed throughout many state agencies.
+Two agencies that were commonly referenced individually in previous TRCC five-year plans will now be reference collectively as ALEA; these are: - o (1) personnel formerly of the Alabama Criminal Justice Information Center (ACJIC) will continue to be a major contributors to TSIS systems within the ALEA Information Technology Division; in the past these contributions include taking the primary role in developing the Mobile Officer's Virtual Environment (MOVE), the Uniform Crime Reporting (UCR) Local Template for Reporting and Analysis (ULTRA), the Law Enforcement Tactical System (LETS), and the Centralized Agency Management System (CAMS) all of which have been documented in detail in previous TSIS strategic plans; and - o (2) personnel formerly of the Alabama Department of Public Safety (DPS) will continue to be responsible for the collection of violation and crash data, and will continue to be the custodian of the Crash reports, and several safety-related databases in this regard (henceforth referenced as State Trooper Division of ALEA or "State Troopers;" - Alabama Administrative Office of Courts has coordination responsibilities for all of the courts, which involves violation, adjudication, and criminal (including driver) histories; - Alabama Department of Transportation, which is responsible for building and maintaining safe roadways, and has also recently assumed responsible by federal legislation for a wide variety of countermeasures that are not directly roadway related; - Alabama Department of Public Health, which has jurisdiction over all Emergency Medical Services, hospital, and trauma registry data; - Alabama Department of Revenue, which is responsible for vehicle title and registration data; - The University of Alabama including the Center for Advanced Public Safety (CAPS); the Center for Transportation Operations, Planning and Safety; and the Alabama Transportation Institute which are all collectors and users of the traffic records data.
+These University of Alabama agencies work with all the other agencies on the TRCC providing software development, data hosting and data analysis, and thus, are involved in coordination for much of the traffic records data; - Local police, departments of transportation, hospitals and emergency services;

-- Alabama Department of Public Health, which has jurisdiction over all Emergency Medical Services, hospital, and trauma registry data; - Alabama Department of Revenue, which is responsible for vehicle title and registration data; - Center for Advanced Public Safety (CAPS) at the University of Alabama is a collector and user of the traffic records data.
-CAPS works with all the other agencies on the TRCC providing software development, data hosting and data analysis.
-CAPS is involved in coordination for much of the traffic records data; - Local police, departments of transportation, hospitals and emergency services; - National Highway Traffic Safety Administration (NHTSA), which has had general responsibility for driver and vehicle countermeasures; - Federal Highway Administration, which is mainly focused on roadway engineering countermeasures; and - Federal Motor Carrier Safety Administration, which has interests in commercial vehicle and driver safety.
+- National Highway Traffic Safety Administration (NHTSA), which has had general responsibility for driver and vehicle countermeasures; - Federal Highway Administration (FHWA), which is mainly focused on roadway engineering countermeasures; and - Federal Motor Carrier Safety Administration (FMCSA), which has interests in commercial vehicle and driver safety.